tas50/vagrant_chef_server/README.md

  * pulls down the validation.pem used to authenticate clients to the chef server
  * pulls down the admin.pem file used by knife to interact with the server
  * uploads the contents of the chef-repo to the chef-server

+## Getting Started
+This repository includes a Gemfile and Rakefile to automate the task of interacting with the hosts and the Chef server.
+To get started with run `sudo gem install bundler; bundle install` to install bundler and install the Ruby Gems defined in the Gemfile.

+Once you have the following Rake tasks available:
+ * `rake install_chef` - Installs the Chef client onto your workstation using the Omnibus installer at getchef.com
+ * `rake setup_server` - Brings up a Chef Server, syncs the local repository, and pulls the admin user's private key to your workstation
+ * `rake sync_repo` - Syncs the local copy of the repository to the chef-server.
+Since we're not running autoknife you'll need to run this when you make local changes
+ * `rake wipe_chef_nodes` - This will delete the client/node key pairs from the chef server so you can reprovision the various systems in the /systems directory

 #### Alternative